 4. Films will be returned within two weeks after the closing of the 45th HKIFF to the airport of destination.
 The consignee will be notified of the shipping details.

 5. Prints and airway bills should be sent directly to the HKIFF Society Office.

 1. If the Office of Film, Newspaper and Article Administration (OFNAA) recommends HKIFF to make cuts in a film or in its subtitles, such changes will be made only with the agreement of the producer/filmmaker.

-3. First-features (and second-features or third-features, according to the final programme selection) by directors of Asian countries are eligible for the FIPRESCI Prize.
+3. First-features (and second-features or third-features, according to the final programme selection) are eligible for the FIPRESCI Prize.

 1. The entrant warrants that he/she owns the entire copyright of the film and/or has the right to authorize the public screening of the film.

 2. The entrant hereby authorizes the HKIFF to screen the film in public during the period of the 45th HKIFF.
 The HKIFF is obliged not to hold any public screening of any film entries other than the three screenings allowed by international regulations.

 3. The entrant authorizes the HKIFF to make use of all publicity materials and stills of the film including, without limitation, for publicity, promotion purposes of the 45th HKIFF and the HKIFF Society.

 4. All the personal data and other information requested in the Entry Form herein are used to enable the HKIFF to consider this application only and will be subject to the Personal Data (Privacy) Ordinance, Cap.
 486.